Graduate Students

 Katie Finnerty

-Katie is in her third year as a graduate student at the University at Buffalo, where she first worked towards her M.A. in Psychology and is now in her first year in the Social Psychology Ph.D. program.
+Katie is in her fourth year as a graduate student at the University at Buffalo, where she first worked towards her M.A. in Psychology and is now in her second year in the Social Psychology Ph.D. program.
 Katie’s research interests include understanding when people engage in prosocial emotions and behavior.
 In her free time Katie enjoys painting, being outside, and spending time with friends and family.

 Leslie Mei